OpenEdition/oai-openedition/docs/source/index.rst

     https://metadata.openedition.org/oai

-    A brief description of the repositopry is available at :ref:`OAI v2 / Main principles <main_principles_v2>`.
+    A brief description of the repository is available at :ref:`OAI v2 / Main principles <main_principles_v2>`.

 .. warning::